corpulent/website/DOCS.md

-# RiskLens Native App
+# RiskLens Explainable Churn Intelligence

 RiskLens is a Snowflake Native App for explainable churn intelligence.
-It turns raw business tables into account health assessments, churn risk signals, and supporting evidence.
+It helps teams turn customer, product, support, and billing tables into account health assessments, churn risk signals, and supporting evidence directly inside Snowflake.

-RiskLens supports analysis at either the individual or account level, depending on your entity model and available data.
+RiskLens discovers accessible source tables, helps classify them into analysis roles, builds source configurations, and evaluates account or entity-level churn risk with supporting context.
+The app is designed for teams that want evidence-backed retention signals without standing up a separate ML platform.

 ## What it does